Why Should I Visit Alicante?

 Car hire Alicante airport

 To help you get around Alicante and further afield during your stay it is highly recommended to rent a car.
 Affordable and convenient, renting a car and driving in Spain is an easy process even if you aren’t used to driving on the right-hand side of the road!
-To cut costs when driving in Spain ensure you opt for independent car hire excess cover to ensure you’re protected, with Direct Car Hire Excess we offer European car hire excess insurance too.
+To cut costs when driving in Spain ensure you opt for independent car hire insurance excess cover to ensure you’re protected, with Direct Car Hire Excess we offer both European car hire excess insurance and worldwide insurance car hire excess policies too.